TestCentricity/testcentricity_web/README.md

 You can run your mobile web tests against the mobile Chrome or Android browser on emulated Android devices using Appium and Android Studio on macOS.
 You must install Android Studio, the desired Android version-specific virtual device emulators, and Appium.
 Refer to [this page](https://appium.io/docs/en/2.2/quickstart/uiauto2-driver/) for information on configuring Appium to work with the Android SDK.
+Refer to [this page](https://github.com/appium/appium-uiautomator2-driver) for information regarding specifying  Appium capabilities that are specific to the UiAutomator2 driver.

 The Appium server must be running prior to invoking Cucumber to run your features/scenarios.
 Refer to [**section 8.6.3 (Starting and Stopping Appium Server)**](#starting-and-stopping-appium-server) below.